What is IACA?

 What is the duration of IACA’s trainings?

-In which language are programmes held?
+In which language are programmes delivered?

 In general, programmes are offered in the English language.
 The language of tailor-made trainings and regional programmes can vary according to specific requirements.